-- 1. Being found in possession of, using or being under the effect following use of alcoholic beverages.
+- 1. Being found in possession of, using, or being under the effect following use of alcoholic beverages.
 (See Drug and Alcohol Policy in the appendix for more information). - 2.
+Being found under the influence of a controlled substance as defined in Chapter 94C of the M.G.L. including, but not limited to marijuana, cocaine, heroin, or prescription drugs on school premises or at school-sponsored or school-related events including athletics. - 3.
+Being found in possession of, using, or being under the effect of tobacco or vaping devices and/or paraphernalia. - 4.
 Organizing or participating in any act of harassment (persistent acts of annoyance, threats or intimidation).
 This includes but is not limited to, harassment based on gender, race, sexuality, sexual orientation, or religion.
-(See Harassment Policy for more information.) - 3.
+(See Harassment Policy for more information.) - 5.
 Organizing or participating in any act of bullying, hazing or initiation.
-Examples of bullying may include, but are not limited to, physical assault, threats and intimidation, name-calling, taunting and other verbal abuse, creating and/or spreading malicious rumors, stealing or destruction of another student's property.
-(See Hazing Policy for more information.) - 4.
-Destruction of, or damage to, school or personal property, including but not limited to, graffiti. - 5.
-Possession of fireworks, stink bombs, or other dangerous or destructive devices. - 6.
-Theft of school property, receiving stolen items, or possession of stolen items.
-(This includes but is not limited to, teaching materials, tests/ quizzes and unauthorized copying, deleting or otherwise tampering with computer software.) - 7.
+Examples of bullying may include, but are not limited to, physical assault, threats and intimidation, name-calling, taunting and other verbal abuse, creating and/or spreading malicious rumors, stealing, or destruction of another student's property.
+(See Hazing Policy for more information.) - 6.
+Destruction of, or damage to, school or personal property, including but not limited to, graffiti. - 7.
+Possession of fireworks, stink bombs, or other dangerous or destructive devices.

+- 8. Theft of school property, receiving stolen items, or possession of stolen items.
+(This includes but is not limited to, teaching materials, tests/ quizzes and unauthorized copying, deleting or otherwise tampering with computer software.) - 9.
 Fighting: a hostile physical altercation including pushing, shoving or wrestling that does not rise to the level of assault under M.G.L.
-37H. - 8.
-Inappropriate sexual activity on school property.

-- 9. The unauthorized distribution of a recording of visual images or audio of anyone taken at JGMS is prohibited.
-Anyone distributing such images, no matter how small the audience is prohibited. - 10.
+37H. - 10.
+Inappropriate sexual activity on school property. - 11.
+The unauthorized distribution of a recording of visual images or audio of anyone taken at JGMS is prohibited.
+Anyone distributing such images, no matter how small the audience is prohibited. - 12.
 Making threats of any kind that could potentially have a significant disruption on the learning environment even if such a threat was not carried out.